 The edges of the gardens were planted up with lemon grass and mint as a first step to creating edible borders.
 Nearby to the gardens were beautiful flowers to attract pollinators.

 As well as learning about the practical and vocational elements of the vegetable gardens I also heard about the wider social benefits the vegetable gardens have had within the local communities.
-Examples included children from the schools who were now also growing food at home and some of the parents and families of the school children who wanted to become more involved in the food growing projects at the schools and/or in the community.
-For the school children, one of the best parts of the program is, of course, sharing the harvest.
+Examples included children from the schools who were now also growing food at home and some of the parents and families of the students who wanted to become more involved in the food growing projects at the schools and/or in the community.
+For the students, one of the best parts of the program is, of course, sharing the harvest.

 The next phase of this program will focus on social enterprise through the sponsorship of students for food and agriculture vocational training and investment in food & agriculture or rural Social Enterprises for young entrepreneurs.